webix-hub/docs/data/pivot_chart/customization.md

 **Groups of fields**

-The "Fields" list can be splitted into multiple groups by replacing the “list" view with the “unitlist” one.
+The "Fields" list can be split into multiple groups by replacing the “list" view with the "unitlist" one.

 In the example below “balance”, “gdp” and “oil” will be placed into the “number” group, other fields - into the “text” group.